martincameron/liquinth/trunk/jvst/examples/liquinth/Readme.txt

-The overall sound quality is vastly improved, with a much fatter-sounding pulse-width implementation, more responsive envelopes, a more natural amplitude curve, and more overdrive.
+The overall sound quality is vastly improved, with a much fatter-sounding pulse-width implementation, more responsive envelopes, a more natural amplitude curve, more overdrive, and a delay effect.

 The filter envelope now has an attack phase.
 If this is set to zero the filter will release instantaneously as in previous versions.

+There are now two filters which can be detuned to give two resonant peaks for a phaser-like effect.

-The pulse-width control now has a modulation depth, tied to the vibrato rate.
+The filter and pulse-width controls now have a modulation depth, tied to the vibrato rate.

 There is now a sub-oscillator which generates a square wave one octave below the current frequency.

-Version a41 has a few code improvements, but there should be no changes to the performance.

-Version a40 brings a pulse-width control (a simple implementation that is only really useful for bass sounds) and a "timbre" setting to control the number of harmonics in the waveform (basically just exposing the workings of the antialiasing algorithm).
-A couple of minor bugs in the volume/pitch interpolation have been fixed and the code has been made a little clearer in places.

-There have been substantial improvements since version a30.
-The oscillators are now multisampled, resulting in a much cleaner sound with less processor time.
-The overdrive and vibrato are also considerably better.
+Patches can be saved and restored from the GUI, and also exported as WAV files containing a sustained note or chord.
+Patch files may also include more complex sequences which can be converted to WAV files using the command-line interface.

 Usage